mchung/heroku-buildpack-wordpress/support/wordup.markdown

 ## How to install themes or plugins

-Zlib isn't installed (I'm working on it) so, if you want to add themes or plugins, you'll need to use the following instructions:
+You can't upload files to Heroku because of their ephemeral filesystem.
+If you want to add themes or plugins, you'll need to use the following instructions:

 Copy your themes or plugins into `wp-content/plugins` or `wp-content/themes`.